-As a community-based organization, we value the relationships we build with our business partners and surrounding communities.
+As a community-based organization, we value the relationships we build with our business partners and local communities.
 Stakeholder engagement is being currently carried out and is also planned for the upcoming stages of project implementation.
-Prior to the start of construction activities, a site specific Stakeholder Engagement Plan (SEP) has been developed for each airport.
-The SEP outlines a systematic approach to stakeholder engagement that helps FG develop and maintain over time a constructive relationship with their stakeholders throughout the duration of the Concession period.
+Prior to the start of construction activities, a site specific plan Stakeholder Engagement Plan (SEP) has been developed for each airport.
+The SEP outlines a systematic approach to stakeholder engagement that helps Fraport Greece develop and maintain over time a constructive relationship with the stakeholders throughout the duration of the Concession period.